9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 Whatever your niche, you need to write blog posts that people actually want to read.
 That usually means your content should do at least one of the following:

 • Solve a problem: This could be something very straightforward (like “how to change the font size in WordPress”) or something much bigger and more complex (like “how to raise happy children”).
-Whatever niche you’re in, readers will have problems, struggles, and questions — your task is to figure out what those are, and offer solid solutions.
+Whatever niche you’re in, readers will have problems, struggles, and questions — your task is to figure out what those are and offer solid solutions.

 • Inspire your readers: Some of the pieces you write won’t necessarily offer readers anything they don’t already know — but they might inspire them to action.
 That could be through a powerful story (perhaps from your own experience), through encouraging words, or through making readers open their eyes to the costs of inaction.

 • Entertain your readers: Some content is read mainly (or even solely) for its entertainment value.
 Perhaps you have a lighthearted blog about the ups and downs of your daily life.
-It doesn’t really provide readers with any useful information, but they might come back again and again if your writing style is sufficiently engaging.
+It doesn’t provide readers with any useful information, but they might come back again and again if your writing style is sufficiently engaging.

 So what can you do if you just don’t know what your readers want to read?